o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ## Build and debug your tool

-You can debug your tool by running it from the **Python Scripts** panel in the O3DE Editor.
+You can debug your custom tool by running it from the **Python Scripts** panel in the Editor.

-1. Open O3DE Editor for your project.
+1. Open Editor for your project.

 2. Open the Python Scripts panel by selecting **Tools > Other > Python Scripts** from the file menu.
 (See A in the following image.)

 3. Open `pyshapeexample_dialog` in the Python Scripts panel.
 (See B in the following image.)

 Congratulations!
-You've created a custom Shape tool, built it, and loaded it in the O3DE Editor.
-Your tool should look something like this:
+You created a custom tool Gem that's written in Python, built it, and loaded it in the Editor.
+Your Shape Example tool should look something like this:

 {{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-shape-example-ui.png" "500" "An image of the Shape Example tool." >}}

 ## Download the PyShapeExample Gem sample

 This tutorial is based off of the PyShapeExample Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
-You can download this sample and load it in the O3DE Editor.
+You can download this sample and load it in the Editor.

 1. Download or clone the repository.
 The PyShapeExample Gem is located in `sample-code-gems/py_gems/PyShapeExample`.